brandonrobertz/haunted_house_disassembly/README.md

 ## Building/Playing the ROM

 I'm using [DASM](https://github.com/dasm-assembler/dasm).
-You can build the ROM by running 'make' and you'll get a ROM, `haunted.bin`.
+You can build the ROM by running `make` and you'll get a ROM, `haunted.bin`.
 This can be played using the [Stella](https://stella-emu.github.io/) 2600 emulator.

 If you don't have make, the correct DASM command to build the ROM is: